wendyverdonk93/docs/content/tools/recurring-payments/about-recurring-payments.md

 We offer a work-around option to use Bancontact for the initial payment.
 For more information, email your account manager at <sales@multisafepay.com>

+If you already process recurring payments for SEPA Direct Debit customers with another PSP, you cannot use recurring payments for the same customers with MultiSafepay.

+For these customers, you can use a [Sepa Direct Debit](/api/#direct-sepa-direct-debit) using the retrieved IBAN and account holder name.

 ## Requirements

 You are responsible for scheduling recurring payments and optional retries.